K0STYAa/final_qualifying_work/uploads/README.md

-directory to upload zip files
+# Folder for upload zip files